 Irvine & Anaheim Pedestrian Accident Lawyer

-Any car accident can cause catastrophic or even fatal damage, but accidents involving pedestrians are especially damaging.
-Victims of pedestrian accidents suffer severe injuries and need to know what to do after such an event.
+With Orange County’s many beach destinations, pedestrians flock my the hundreds to enjoy a little bit of Southern California sunshine.
+Increased pedestrian traffic means increased chances for a pedestrian-related accident.
+Victims of pedestrian accidents suffer severe injuries and need to know what to do after such an event – calling the Anaheim pedestrian accident attorneys at Bentley & More LLP can help.
 If an injured pedestrian dies from his or her injuries, surviving loved ones may pursue compensation through a wrongful death claim.
 Those who survive will be able to pursue personal injury lawsuits to recover their losses.

-A pedestrian accident is likely to entail extensive damages, and injured plaintiffs need reliable legal counsel to handle their claims and navigate the litigation process.
-At Bentley & More, LLP in Irvine, we have extensive experience handling the most complex legal entanglements in a variety of practice areas.
-If you or a loved one has recently suffered injuries or other losses in a pedestrian accident in Anaheim, Santa Ana, Irvine or the Orange County area, it’s vital to know what to do to protect your rights by contacting a pedestrian accident attorney you can trust.
+A pedestrian accident in Orange County is likely to entail extensive damages, and injured plaintiffs need reliable legal counsel to handle their claims and navigate the litigation process.
+At Bentley & More, LLP, our Irvine pedestrian accident lawyers have extensive experience handling the most complex legal entanglements in a variety of practice areas – including pedestrian-related accidents and injuries.
+If you or a loved one has recently suffered injuries or other losses in a pedestrian accident in Anaheim, Santa Ana, Irvine or the Orange County area, it’s vital to know what to do to protect your rights by contacting an Anaheim pedestrian accident attorney you can trust.

-Building a Case for Your Orange County Pedestrian Accident
+Building a Case for Your Irvine Pedestrian Accident

 Once an injured pedestrian has received treatment, his or her doctor will provide a medical report that lists the plaintiff’s injuries and the doctor’s treatment plan.
 This will be an invaluable document if the plaintiff decides to pursue a lawsuit because it will provide the court with an accurate idea of the plaintiff’s injuries.
 After receiving a medical report and a police report from the accident, injured pedestrians should seek reliable legal counsel for pursuing pedestrian accident injury claims.